JetBrains/teamcity-documentation/topics/gradle.md

 <td>

-Selecting the __Print stacktrace__ checkbox is equivalent to adding the `-s` Gradle command line parameter.
+Selecting the _Print stacktrace_ checkbox is equivalent to adding the `-s` Gradle command-line parameter.

 </td></tr></table>